wx02shi/chess-command-line/README.md

 ## Overview
 This project takes advantage of the object-oriented principles taught in CS 246, such as Observer, Strategy, and Visitor design patterns.

-This readme provides a general rundown of the project, for our full learnings, open the `demo.pdf`, `design.pdf`, and `uml-final.pdf` to learn more.
+This readme provides a general rundown of the project, for our full learnings, open the `demo.pdf`, `design.pdf`, and `uml-final.png` to learn more.

 Run the program using `./chess`.